Advent bazaar for the benefit of Namibia

 Charity match of Hoffenheim II (U23)

-TSG Hoffenheim II (U23) currently plays in the regional football league.
-Two years ago they spent their winter training camp in Namibia.
-From that time, they still have close relationships with people in Namibia.
-At the request of the Namibia Support Association, they were happy to organize a charity match in Öhringen in support of our children and youth projects.
+TSG Hoffenheim II (U23) currently plays in the Regionalliga (Regional Football League).
+Two years ago, they spent their winter training camp in Namibia.
+They still maintain close relationships with the people of Namibia from that time.
+At the request of the Namibia Support Association, they were happy to host a charity match in Öhringen to benefit our children's and youth projects.

-This game took place on Sunday, June 29th in the Otto-Meister-Stadion in Öhringen.
+This match took place on Sunday, June 29, at the Otto-Meister-Stadion in Öhringen.
 TSG Hoffenheim II (U23) played the first half against TSG Öhringen and the second half against TSV Pfedelbach.
-The game ended 2:1 (2:0).
+The match ended 2-1 (2-0).

-The proceeds from the entrance tickets and food sales support children and young people in Namibia, for example in Okombahe, at the Martin Luther School and at a school in Windhoek where school dropouts can repeat their exams.
+The proceeds from the tickets and food sales support children and young people in Namibia, for example in Okombahe, at the Martin Luther School and at a school in Windhoek where school dropouts can repeat their qualifications.

 A sign in the dry land

 The new soup kitchen building in Okombahe was inaugurated at Easter.
-In this soup kitchen, around 60 neglected children receive a healthy meal three times a week.
-This facility was highly praised at the inauguration, but Alettha, the nurse in Okombahe, also pointed out that there are currently no toilets for the many children.
+At this soup kitchen, approximately 60 neglected children receive a healthy meal three times a week.
+The facility received high praise at the inauguration, but Alettha, the nurse at Okombahe, also pointed out that there are currently no toilets for the many children.

 “Thank you very much” – say the children in Okombahe.

-You can watch the films about the inauguration of the building here!
+You can see the films about the inauguration of the building

 Good Friday and Easter in Okombahe

 The Paatz and Knoche couples from the Namibia Support Association spent Easter in Okombahe last year.
-During the entertaining three-hour Good Friday service, several local choirs sang and the German delegation also joined in the choirs.
+During the entertaining three-hour Good Friday service, several local choirs sang, and the German delegation also joined in the singing.

-The resurrection service on Easter morning began in the cemetery while it was still dark with lots of singing.
-Everyone wore snow-white clothes.
-The biblical events were reenacted in small scenes at the graves.
-The expectation of resurrection at the graves of loved ones is impressive.
+The Resurrection Service on Easter morning began in the cemetery, still dark, with much singing.
+Everyone wore snow-white robes.
+In small scenes, biblical events were reenacted at the graves.
+The anticipation of the resurrection at the graves of loved ones is impressive.

 Below is the report of the Board of Directors at the Annual General Meeting in spring 2014